opral/monorepo/rfcs/001-foundational-architecture.md

 **Pros**

 - Standardization by leveraging the soon-to-be standard syntax.

-- The specification of Message Format 2.0 can be influenced by early feedback from inlang.
+- The specification of Message Format 2.0 can be influenced by feedback from inlang since Message Format 2.0 is in stage 1/2.

 **Cons**

 - Message Format 2.0 is in its infancy.
 Breaking changes are to be expected.
+  Since the AST is exposed to developers, those breaking changes are propagated and will not stay isolated within inlang.

 #### Proposal B

-Use the [Fluent's](https://projectfluent.org/) AST.
+Use [Fluent's](https://projectfluent.org/) AST.
 Fluent seems to be the most advanced and well-designed syntax.
-Leveraging Fluent would speed up inlang's path to an MVP.

 **Pros**

-- Fluent is used in production and takes away many of the features that MessageFormat 2.0 will have.
+- Fluent is used in production and takes away features that MessageFormat 2.0 will have.
 The moment MessageFormat 2.0 is released, support should be trivial.

 **Cons**

 - Fluent might support features that MessageFormat 2.0 will not support.
 That could lead to painful migrations or require extensions of MessageFormat 2.0.
 - Fluent itself is not widely adopted.
 - If MessageFormat 2.0 becomes the standard, Fluent is legacy.

 #### Proposal C

-Design an own AST that does not heavily lean into a certain syntax and its supported features.
+Design an custom AST that does not heavily lean into a certain syntax and its supported features.

 **Pros**